Cleaning Guides

 Moving heavy items

-This one is no brainer.
+This one is a no-brainer.
 If you want to rearrange the furniture in a room, do it properly by lifting the piece, rather than dragging it onto your carpet or rug.
 Also, to avoid rippling your carpet, you can use a pack of four furniture moving dollies or apply the good old plywood furniture moving technique.
 With the latter, you’ll need a couple of pieces of plywood, where you “walk” your heavy desk slowly over them by placing one piece in front of the other, if needs be.

 You may end up with a buckled carpet soon after installation if you’ve purchased a product, where the primary or secondary carpet backing has been somewhat detached in places from its pile.
 The fibres and different layers of the carpet are glued together.
 So, when there’s a partial breakdown of the adhesive, ripples may occur.